tiagorosendo/CheckoutVueJs/CheckoutVueWorkshopPhp/README.md

-# Live Code no PHP Experience 2017 no stand da CIELO
+# Live Code no JS Experience 2017 no stand da CIELO